Testing mean and variance by e-processes: General setting

 We first describe our main testing problem.
 Let $n$ be a positive integer or $\infty$, and denote by $[n]=\{1,\dots,n\}$.
 Throughout, fix a sample space.
 Suppose that data points $(X_i)_{i \in [n]}$ arrive sequentially, each possibly from a different distribution, and not necessarily independent.
 A hypothesis is a collection $H$ of probability measures that govern $(X_i)_{i \in [n]}$.
 Denote by $\mathcal F_{i}$ the $\sigma$-field generated by $X_1,\dots,X_i$ for $i\in[n]$ with $\mathcal F_0$ being the trivial $\sigma$-field.
 The main hypotheses of interest are variations (by adding shape information) of the following hypothesis

 where $\mu_i$ and $\sigma_i$ are $ \mathcal F_{i-1}$-measurable for each $i\in [n]$; that is, they can be data-dependent on past observations.
 A simple case is

 where $\mu$ and $\sigma$ are two constants; that is, we would like to test whether data exhibit conditional mean and conditional variance in $(-\infty,\mu]\times [0,\sigma^2]$.
-Although \eqref{eq:maintest2} looks simpler, it is indeed equivalent to \eqref{eq:maintest} by noting that $\mu_i$ and $\sigma_i$ can be absorbed into $X_i$ since they are $F_{i-1}$ measurable.
+Although \eqref{eq:maintest2} looks simpler, it is indeed equivalent to \eqref{eq:maintest} by noting that $\mu_i$ and $\sigma_i$ are $\mathcal F_{i-1}$-measurable, they can be absorbed into $X_i$ by considering $(X_i-\mu_i)/\sigma_i$ instead of $X_i$.
 Therefore, we will focus on the formulation \eqref{eq:maintest2} for the rest of the paper.
-If data are independent (but not necessarily identically distributed), then the problem is to test the unconditional mean and variance.
+If data are independent, but not necessarily identically distributed, then the problem is to test the unconditional mean and variance.
+We sometimes omit $Q$ in $\E^Q$ and $\var^Q$ when it is clear.

-We will further consider hypotheses with additional shape information, by assuming that some (or all) of the distributions of $X_1,\dots,X_n$ are unimodal, symmetric, or both.
+We will further consider hypotheses with additional shape information, by assuming that some, or all of the distributions of $X_1,\dots,X_n$ are unimodal, symmetric, or both.
+Below, all terms like ``increasing" and ``decreasing" are in the non-strict sense.
 A distribution on $\R$ is \emph{unimodal} if there exists $x\in \R$ such that the distribution has an increasing density on $(-\infty, x)$ and a decreasing density on $(x,\infty)$; it may have a point-mass at $x$.
 A distribution on $\R$ with mean $\mu$ is \emph{symmetric} if for all $x\in \R$ it assigns equal probabilities to $(-\infty, \mu-x]$ and $[\mu+x,\infty)$.
 If a distribution with mean $\mu$ is both unimodal and symmetric, then its mode must be either $\mu$ or an interval centered at $\mu$.

-\begin{remark} The main question in \cite{WR23} is to test the conditional mean $m$ with data taking values in $[0,1]$.
+\begin{remark} The main question in \cite{WR24} is to test the conditional mean $m$ with data taking values in $[0,1]$.
 We note that any random variable with mean at most $m$ and range $[0,1]$ has variance at most $1/4$ (if $m\ge 1/2$) or $m(1-m)$ (if $m<1/2$), attained by a Bernoulli random variable.
 Therefore, our hypothesis with $\mu=m$ and $\sigma^2=1/4$ or $\sigma^2=m(1-m)$ has less restrictive assumptions than their setting (except they formulated two-sided hypotheses; see Remark \ref{rem:WR} below) and in particular, our setting can handle unbounded data. \end{remark}

 \begin{remark} Our hypotheses are formulated as one-sided on both $\mu$ and $\sigma^2$.
 Certainly, all validity results remain true for the two-sided hypotheses.
 Testing $\E^Q[X_i]\ge \mu$ is symmetric to testing $\E^Q[X_i]\le \mu$, but such symmetry does not hold for testing the variance.
 Building e-processes to test the two-sided hypothesis on the mean is discussed in Section \ref{sec:two-side}. \end{remark}